April is Child Abuse Prevention Month

 ACEs can also occur due to community or neighborhood circumstances.
 Living in a community with a high rate of violence, limited access to social services, poverty, and unemployment can cause short- and long-term adversity.
 Addressing community needs by giving families support has much more impact, and costs much less, than attempting to address the consequences of adversity after a child has grown up.4

-Positive Childhood Experiences (PaCEs)
+Positive childhood experiences (PaCEs)

 One of the best ways to prevent child maltreatment, and support resilience if abuse has occurred, is to promote positive childhood experiences.
 These experiences include how often a child is able to:5